dstekol/AlphaFour/README.md

 In particular, to maximize the chances that one's opponent will eventually be forced into the trap, the first player should strive to place a threat so that the open cell is on an odd row, whereas the second player should strive for an even row.
 In theory, with perfect play, the first player can always achieve an odd-row threat and claim victory, but humans are rarely perfect, which keeps the game interesting.
-It would be

 ### MCTSAgent
+This agent selects moves by performing a large number of game "rollouts" (simulations), and progressively biasing itself toward moves that have yielded good results in the simulations.
-This agent follows the Monte Carlo Tree Search variant proposed in the AlphaZero paper, with the exception that, in the absence of an evaluation function, it uses a fixed prior distribution over moves (either uniform or gaussian, as with the RandomAgent), and performs full-depth simulations rather than using a value function as a short-circuit.
+It follows the Monte Carlo Tree Search variant proposed in the AlphaZero paper, with the exception that, in the absence of an evaluation function, it uses a fixed prior distribution over moves (either uniform or gaussian, as with the RandomAgent), and performs full-depth simulations rather than using a value function as a short-circuit.
 The agent then chooses the action corresponding to the highest visit count.
 The MCTS search algorithm also forms the basis for the AlphaZero agent described below.
+When using several thousand rollouts (ex.
+4000), the MCTSAgent is, in the experience of the author, quite difficult to beat.
+I've done it a couple of times, but it hasn't been easy, and I'm not exactly a novice at Connect Four...

 ### AlphaZeroAgent
-This agent is a from-scratch implementation (modulo PyTorch/PyTorch Lightning) of the AlphaZero reinforcement learning algorithm.
+This agent is a from-scratch implementation (modulo PyTorch/PyTorch Lightning) of the AlphaZero reinforcement learning algorithm
 (with the main caveat being that it is not designed to be trained or run across multiple computers).
+Multithreading and buffering is used to overcome GPU bottlenecks.

-Each round of the training process consists of a fixed number of self-play games against a randomly selected previous version of the agent, after which the agent's network is retrained so that its policy estimates better match the action scores previously computed by the MCTS module, and the value estimates better match the actual outcomes of the games.
+Each round of the training process consists of a fixed number of self-play games against a previous version of the agent, after which the agent's network is retrained so that its policy estimates better match the action scores previously computed by the MCTS module, and the value estimates better match the actual outcomes of the games.
 After each round, the newly trained agent is evaluated in a series of games against the previous best agent -